ossuarium/chef-core/README.md

 #### Attribute Parameters

-- name: the name of the service
+- name: the name of the service.

 ## Development and Testing